· 1 min read

 The Natural Stone Council is an organization that promotes the use of natural stone in commercial, residential, government, institutional and educational applications.

-As an organization with a long history of facilitating the development of independent, consensus-based standards, NSF International helped NSC develop ANSI/NSC 373 by gathering and managing a joint committee to define and agree on criteria for the standard.
-In accordance with ANSI requirements and NSF International standards development processes, the joint committee is comprised of various key stakeholders including stone industry trade associations, quarry and processing companies, NGOs, architects, and government, environmental advocacy, academia, green building and design groups.
+As an organization with a long history of facilitating the development of independent, consensus-based standards, NSF helped NSC develop ANSI/NSC 373 by gathering and managing a joint committee to define and agree on criteria for the standard.
+In accordance with ANSI requirements and NSF standards development processes, the joint committee is comprised of various key stakeholders including stone industry trade associations, quarry and processing companies, NGOs, architects, and government, environmental advocacy, academia, green building and design groups.

 About NSF and the National Center for Sustainability Standards

-NSF International is an independent, global organization that protects human health by facilitating the development of public health and safety standards, and providing certification and testing services.
+NSF is an independent, global organization that protects human health by facilitating the development of public health and safety standards, and providing certification and testing services.
 Separately, we also offer auditing, education, risk management and consulting.
 Our major sectors are food, water, health sciences, sustainability and management systems.

 NSF's National Center for Sustainability Standards facilitates the development of standards, product category rules (PCRs) and protocols in a consensus-based stakeholder process.
 Input from manufacturers, suppliers, regulatory agencies, environmental organizations, procurement professionals, product specifiers, customers and academia achieves acceptance and support for these market-changing standards.